-- They are better able to interpret people.
+- They are better able to read people.
 Taking the time to listen to someone gives them an idea of their underlying mindset and observe their body language.
 They know what will anger, excite, or sadden a person.
 They are rarely caught off guard by others’ emotions.

 - Listening inspires creativity.
 When writers and artists are searching for a new idea, listening to others really helps.
 To hear about other people's lives, perspectives, worries, successes, and interests can be the muse that jump starts their next project.

-- Listeners are less selfish.
+- Listeners are less self-abosrbed.
 People obsessed with their own problems, concerns, and needs throws them into a self-absorbed rut.
 Listening to others’ problems takes the focus off of their own and teaches them how to problem solve.

-- They have a better memory.
+- Listeners have a better memory.
 People who pay attention to what is going on around them absorbs details which stick in their mind.
 It gives them a different perspective of a moment because they see a situation from multiple viewpoints through the filter of their own perspective.

 Despite these advantages, it is not always easy to be a good listener.
 Talkers seek them out like a rare item, and when they find a good listener, they tend to go haywire in expressing their every thought to them.
 Sometimes they forget to leave room in the conversation for the listener to share their own thoughts or even respond at all.